 Most countries accept products from Canadian registered or licensed establishments.

-If a country has an eligibility list for your product, and you or the supplier (i.e., the food producer or cold store) need to be vetted to be included on the list, contact your nearest CFIA office to begin the process.
-Approval times can be lengthy, up to six months in some cases.
+If a country has aneligibility list (see Export registers and lists) for your product, and you or the supplier, that is to say, the food producer or cold store, need to be vetted to be included on the list, contact your nearest CFIA office to begin the process.
+Approval times can be lengthy, up to six (6) months in some cases.

 Some countries require all eligible establishments to be approved by the Canadian authority or by their country and must be on a list before they can export product.
 This will be indicated in the export requirements for each country.

 The certification of products is how the CFIA demonstrates to foreign countries that there is regulatory oversight and that the product is safe.
 The CFIA will not issue an export certificate for your products if your food business is not licensed or registered or if you do not have a PCP in place.

 The process to obtain a CFIA export certificate varies depending on the commodity and the importing country.
 The steps can include: